UnKnoWn-Consortium/koa-utilities/README.md

 ### Timer Koa Middleware

-This timer middleware does not need a factory.
+This timer middleware does not have a factory.
 The default export is the Koa middleware itself.

 ```javascript